 Yes, many people eat pumpkin on the keto diet.
 You can easily incorporate pumpkin into a low-carb diet.
 Like most things, it’s still important to watch your portion size.

-If a batch of keto pumpkin muffins calls for a cup of pumpkin puree, each muffin only has about a tablespoon of puree.
+If a batch of keto pumpkin muffins calls for a cup of pumpkin puree, each muffin only has about a tablespoon of puree — that’s not much!

 Are pumpkin seeds keto?

 Yep, the seeds can be part of a ketogenic diet too.
-Shelled pumpkin seeds, or pepitas, are 4g per 1oz serving.
+Shelled pumpkin seeds, or pepitas, are 4g net carbs per 1oz serving.

 How many net carbs are in pumpkin?

-In contrast, pumpkin contains lower amounts of sugar and starch than other starchy vegetables.
+In contrast to other starchy vegetables, pumpkin contains lower amounts of sugar and starch.

 To calculate the number of net carbs in pumpkin, we subtract the number of grams of fiber from the grams of total carbs.